It seems the business of electricity is not just for us power-bill-paying adults, but the younger family members too!

 Here we meet families of #CleverFlickers who’re teaching their kids about electricity use, how the electricity industry works, and its impact on our environment.

 Introducing the Knowles’

 With a household of seven (that’s five kids and two adults), the Knowles family understandably keeps a close eye on their power use.
-For them, that includes teaching the kids to make better choices around their usage, and adjusting their routines to take advantage of low spot prices.
+On Flick’s Freestyle spot price plan, that includes teaching the kids to make better choices around their usage, and adjusting their routines to take advantage of low spot prices.
 As a family, they’ve noticed that their power use increases when they’re all home, so making little changes here and there, and involving the kids in these decisions, is proving to be a successful way to lower their power bills.

-Gerri Knowles says, “We set the dishwasher to run at 3 am, as the Flick price [the spot price of electricity] is quite low at this time.
+Gerri Knowles says, “We set the dishwasher to run at 3 am, as the Flick price [the spot price of electricity that’s available on Flick’s spot price plan, Freestyle] is quite low at this time.
 Laptops are turned off when not in use, showers are kept to a minimum and we run small baths for the little kids at night.
 Our weekly power bill has never exceeded $40 with the seven of us in the house, even when the prices were high a few months back (winter 2017).
 I’m constantly checking the Flick app to gauge the prices.”